The Planetary Orbital Plane and Motion

 Diagram 2

-• The repulsion particles stream bleeds off the equation where rotation is present and for our star there are 8 primary streams
+• The repulsion particles stream bleed off the equatorial plane due to the added centrifugal force and for our star there are 8 primary streams

-• The density of these streams decreases as as the distance increases from the Sun
+• The density of these streams decreases as the distance increases from the Sun, thus applied force decreases and the related velocity of the mass

 So how would the theory explain the 5 degree plane of the Moon off ecliptic?

 The primary voice the orbital plane of the Moon is listening to is the Sun, but there is a secondary voice.
 The Earth also has its own repulsion stream, which maintains the moon's orbital velocity.
-Due the close proximity of the Moon to the Earth, its own particle flow tries to initiate a neutral zone at 23.5 degrees, but it is compromised by the Sun's particle flow.
-It is the interaction of the 2 particle flows that produces the compromise of approximately 5 degrees off ecliptic the neutral point between the 2 flows.
+Due the close proximity of the Moon to the Earth, the particle flow tries to initiate a neutral zone at its equatorial plane, 23.5 degrees, but it is compromised by the Sun's particle flow.
+It is the interaction of the 2 particle flows that produces the compromise of approximately 5 degrees off ecliptic the neutral point between the 2 repulsion subatomic particle flows.

 Return to Title Page 1